box/box-python-sdk/migration-guide.md

 auth.authenticate_user('USER_ID')
 ```

-In the new SDK, to keep the immutability design, the methods switching authenticated subject were replaced with methods
+In the new release, to keep the immutability design, the methods switching authenticated subject were replaced with methods
 returning a new instance of `BoxCCGAuth` class.
 The new instance will fetch a new token on the next API call.
 The new auth instance can be used to create a new client instance.
 You can also specify `token_storage` parameter
 to provide a custom token storage for the new instance.
 The old instance of `BoxCCGAuth` class will remain unchanged and will still use the old token.

-**New (`box-sdk-gen`)**
+**New (`v10`)**

 ```python
 from box_sdk_gen import BoxCCGAuth, BoxClient